nathan-alden-sr/windows-10-tracking/README.md

 The script consists of several cmdlets, each of which performs a distinct duty with regards to Windows 10 tracking.
 The script itself is also a cmdlet.
 The script supports the `-Verbose` flag.

-* Enable tracking: `.\windows-10-tracking.ps1 Enable`
+* Enable tracking: `.\windows-10-tracking.ps1 EnableTracking`
-* Disable tracking: `.\windows-10-tracking.ps1 Disable`
+* Disable tracking: `.\windows-10-tracking.ps1 DisableTracking`
-* Disable tracking and deletes offending Windows services: `.\windows-10-tracking.ps1 DeleteAndDisable`
+* Disable tracking and deletes offending Windows services: `.\windows-10-tracking.ps1 DisableTrackingAndDeleteServices`

+The list of blocked hosts is managed in a file separate from the scripts.

-Feel free to modify the script if you'd like to control what and how the individual cmdlets are called.
+Feel free to modify the script if you'd like to control how the individual cmdlets are called.

 # Disclaimer